ubports/docs.ubports.com/sdk/apps/qml/QtMultimedia/Audio Overview.rst

     audioRecorder->setOutputLocation(QUrl::fromLocalFile("test.amr"));
     audioRecorder->record();

-.. rubric:: Low Latency Sound Effects
-   :name: low-latency-sound-effects

 In addition to the raw access to sound devices described above, the QSoundEffect class (and SoundEffect QML type) offers a slightly higher level way to play sounds.
 These classes allow you to specify a WAV format file which can then be played with low latency when necessary.
 Both QSoundEffect and SoundEffect have essentially the same API.

 You can adjust the number of loops a sound effect is played, as well as the volume (or muting) of the effect.

 For older, Qt 4.x based applications QSound is also available.
 Applications are recommended to use QSoundEffect where possible.

-.. rubric:: Monitoring Audio Data During Playback or Recording
-   :name: monitoring-audio-data-during-playback-or-recording

 The QAudioProbe class allows you to monitor audio data being played or recorded in the higher level classes like QMediaPlayer, QCamera and QAudioRecorder.
 After creating your high level class, you can simply set the source of the probe to your class, and receive audio buffers as they are processed.
 This is useful for several audio processing tasks, particularly for visualization or adjusting gain.
 You cannot modify the buffers, and they may arrive at a slightly different time than the media pipeline processes them.

 Here's an example of installing a probe during recording: